ricardoklein/zabbixtemplates/Template-Linux-HW-MegaCLI/README.md

 * Upload support scripts to /etc/zabbix/scripts;
 * Set execution permissions to /etc/zabbix/scripts/*;
 * Upload the UserParameter file to /etc/zabbix/zabbix_agentd.conf.d/ (or, where your zabbix user parameters are saved);
+* Comment (if you have) this directive on /etc/sudoers: "Defaults    requiretty"
 # PS
 I always use my zabbix_agentd.conf file with "Include=/etc/zabbix/zabbix_agentd.conf.d/", so I can save all templatename.user.parameters files in there.